jiahecui/SenAOReFoc/paper/paper.md

 # Example usage

-Three examples are given for automated AO performance characterisations of the reflectance confocal microscope described in [@Cui2021Biophotonics; @Cui2021OpticsExpress].
+Four examples are given for the usage of this software.
+The first three examples are of automated AO performance characterisations of the reflectance confocal microscope described in [@Cui2021Biophotonics; @Cui2021OpticsExpress].
+And the last example is of remote focusing results for volumetric imaging in frozen mouse skull reported in [@Cui2021Biophotonics] using the same microscope.

 **Example 1**: The dynamic range of the SHWS for the first *N* Zernike modes can be characterised by generating and correcting for them in closed-loop using mode 0/1 of